-When you are happy with the size, tie the ends with wool or string.
+Once you are happy with the size of your cross, tie the ends with wool or string.
 I added extra ties around the central square, as I liked the finished effect, plus it keeps everything extra secure…

-Finally, I made a very simple cross, woven with two sets of six rushes.
-I think it is my favourite.
+Finally, I made a very simple cross, woven with two sets of six rushes:

 Half way through the proceedings, we were treated to bowls of mashed potatoes and chopped scallions, topped off with butter and warm milk.
 This is a traditional Irish dish known as bruitin (pronounced broo-cheen).
 My tummy was incredibly happy!